 3. Lower the Ceiling With Florals

-If the venue allows it, Anthony Navarro of Liven It Up Events advises bringing in elements that you can suspend from the ceiling, whether it be floral pieces, chandeliers, candles or cafe lights to help create a more intimate setting.
+If the venue allows it, Anthony Navarro of Liven It Up Events advises bringing in elements that you can suspend from the ceiling, whether it be floral pieces, chandeliers, candles, or cafe lights to help create a more intimate setting.

-For brides on a budget, Chitwood says you can also try "lowering" the ceiling by hanging structures like drum shades or paper lanterns.
+Chitwood says you can also try "lowering" the ceiling by hanging structures like drum shades or paper lanterns.

-4. Mix up Your Seating (I.E. Nix the Round Tables!)
+4. Mix Up Your Seating

 According to Anika Warden of Vibiana Los Angeles, incorporating square and rectangular tables is a great way to fill up your seating area.
 "Their hard angles don't fit together as easily as round tables do on a floor plan and require more space than the same number of guests at round tables often do too."
 She recommends using King's tables to allow for plenty of room for décor as well as your place settings and to maximize the overall use of the space.